AtGbemiga/AtGbemiga/README.md

 ![](gbatolagbe.png)
 ### Hi there 👋
-- I’m a Frontend Developer.
+- I’m a Frontend Engineer.
 - I'm looking for an opportunity to work developing software, onsite or remote.
 - I have experience with: `JavaScript` `React` `Redux` `HTML` `CSS` `Gitflow` `Bootstrap` `JQuery`.
 - I have coded more than 2000 hrs on projects.